CommitOps/commitops.github.io/docs/Interview-QnA/aws-questions-answers.md

     - **Ans:** To verify that there is a rule that allows traffic from EC2 Instance to your computer

-1. **Q: You need to quickly set up an email service because a client needs to start using it in the next hour.
+???+ question "Q: You need to quickly set up an email service because a client needs to start using it in the next hour.
 Amazon service seems to be the logical choice but there are several options available to set it up.
-Which of the following options to set up AWS service would best meet the needs of the client?**
+Which of the following options to set up AWS service would best meet the needs of the client?"

     1. Amazon SES console
     2. AWS Cloud Formation